offbyone/ideas/content/old/general-thoughts/growing-pain.md

 The thing is, now that i'm actually taking steps down a path towards a *career* in computing, i have to do something about it, because the condition is only getting worse as time goes by, not better.

-So, at the [recommendation](http://www.arstechnica.com/reviews/02q3/smartglove/smartglove-1.html) of one of the premier tech sites on the net, and at ridiculous personal expense, i purchased a pair of "\`smart gloves \<http://www.imakproducts.com/products/smart_glove.htm\>\`\__" to see if they could help.
+So, at the [recommendation](http://www.arstechnica.com/reviews/02q3/smartglove/smartglove-1.html) of one of the premier tech sites on the net, and at ridiculous personal expense, i purchased a pair of "\`smart gloves \<http://www.imakproducts.com/products/smart_glove.htm\>\`__" to see if they could help.
 The gloves arrived just yesterday, so it's too early to tell how well they're gonna work, but here's hoping i see a difference.

-I'd like to be able to use my hands in the future\...
+I'd like to be able to use my hands in the future...
 Ya know, they're kind of useful :)